• Home /

 Imagine a first-time home buyer purchasing a home and using a 3% down Freddie Mac Home Possible mortgage to finance it.

-In the first few years of the mortgage, because of amortization schedules, the buyer’s monthly payments mainly pay for interest and only marginally reduce the principal balance.
+In the first few years of the mortgage, due to amortization schedules, the buyer’s monthly payments primarily pay for interest and only marginally reduce the principal balance.

 However, the housing market has been strong during these few years, and the home’s value has risen.
-By paying down the loan and getting equity appreciation, the buyer’s loan balance drops to 80% of the property’s value, and the lender removes its private mortgage insurance requirement.
+By paying down the loan and gaining equity through appreciation, the buyer’s loan balance drops to 80% of the property’s value.
+As a result, the lender removes its private mortgage insurance requirement.

 Common Questions About Loan Balance

-Why does my loan balance decrease slowly in the beginning of my mortgage?
+Why does my loan balance decrease slowly at the beginning of my mortgage?

-The initial slow decrease in a loan balance is from its amortization schedule, where early payments are predominantly applied towards interest rather than principal.
-With each subsequent payment, a greater portion is allocated to the principal and a lesser portion to the interest.
+The initial slow decrease in a loan balance is due to its amortization schedule, where early payments are predominantly applied towards interest rather than principal.
+With each subsequent payment, a greater portion is applied to the principal, and a lesser portion to interest.

 Can I pay off my loan balance early?

 Yes, you can pay off your loan balance early.
-This is typically done by making larger or additional payments towards the principal.
+This can be done by making larger or additional payments towards the principal.
 Extra principal payments can be one-time, monthly, or sporadic.

 How is my loan balance affected in a refinance?

 Refinancing a loan is when a homeowner pays off their existing mortgage and replaces it with a new one, often with different terms or interest rates.
 The former loan balance is paid off in full.
 The new loan balance will depend on how the refinance is structured.
-Loan balance may increase, reduce, or stay as-is.
+Loan balance may increase, decrease, or stay the same.

 Does making extra payments towards my loan balance make a difference?